EcoDynForecast/FREC3004_EnvInformatics_Class/Module5_Climate_Change/Module5_climate_change_student.md

 NASA.
 Visit <https://data.giss.nasa.gov/gistemp/> and download the file for ‘Global-mean monthly, seasonal, and annual means’.
-This may require right (or in on a Mac control-clicking) on the csv link and selecting ‘Download linked File’.
+This may require right clicking (or in on a Mac control-clicking) on the csv link and selecting ‘Download linked File’.
-Download the file to your project data directory.
-The file should be called `GLB.Ts.csv`.
+Move the downloaded file to your project data directory.
+The file should be called `GLB.Ts+dSST.csv`.

 Important: the units of temperature are Celsius but they are provided as an anomaly.
 An anomaly is the difference from a reference temperature.